rylauq-solutions/PhanTask/phantask-backend/README.md

 Description / Flow:
 -------------------
-1.Admin sends a POST request to /api/users/create-account with the student’s email.
+1.Admin sends a POST request to /api/users/create-account with the user’s email and role-name.
 2.System checks if the username already exists.
 3.System creates a new User entity with:
   1.username from request
   2.Password set to Temp@123 (BCrypt encoded)
   3.enabled = true
   4.firstLogin = true
-4.System assigns the role STUDENT to the new user.
+4.System assigns the role to the new user.
 5.System saves the user in the database.
 6.System returns a success message along with the temporary password.